 Promotion of CSR procurement

-Management, Structure, and System
+Management, Structure, and Systems

-Maxell is actively collaborating across the entire group on "CSR procurement" to fulfill our social responsibilities throughout the supply chain.
-The goals and action plans are discussed and determined by the "Procurement Risk Management Committee", a cross-group entity comprising representatives from all business divisions and the procurement departments of group companies, with the headquarters' procurement SCM department acting as the secretariat.
-These plans are then communicated and thoroughly implemented across the entire group.
+Maxell Group collaborates across the entire group to engage in CSR procurement in order to fulfill social responsibilities throughout the supply chain.
+The goals and activity plans are discussed by a cross-divisional "Procurement Risk Management Committee," which consists of members from the procurement departments of all business divisions and group companies, with the headquarters Procurement & SCM Division serving as the secretariat.
+This committee ensures that the initiatives are communicated and implemented across the entire group.

-CSR Assessment (*1)
+CSR Self-Assessment (*1)

 Self-Assessment Evaluation Rank